kolbasa/cordova-plugin-apkupdater/README.md

 You can set a time interval in which the individual parts are to be downloaded.

-In my use case, I generate 90 parts, each with 50 kilobytes.
-Altogether approx. 4.5 MegaByte.
-The user's device downloads an update file every 15 minutes.

-If the user uses the app all day, the update will be completely downloaded in about 22 hours.
-Realistically it will take several days, because the app will be closed again and again after use.
-Nevertheless, it helps to keep the platform up to date.

-As soon as the plugin downloads a part, the app knows even after a restart that it does not need to be downloaded again.

-The plugin also accelerates the download as soon as the connection switches to Wi-Fi.
-The goal of this plugin is to consume as little as possible of the user's mobile data quota.

 An example with a 15-minute time interval:
 ```js
 // promise